api3dao/oev-docs/docs/reference/oev/parameters/index.md

 bid collateral.
 No fee is taken if the searcher is frontrun by another searcher or the oracle.
 Represented as a percentage of the bid amount. -->

-## Fixed parameters
+## Fixed Parameters

-OEV relay parameters that are the same for the all chains.
+OEV relay parameters that are the same for all chains.

 ### Withdraw Period